 Edmond Memorial’s annual community service project, Swine Week, began in 1986 when a small group of student council members decided that they wanted to make a difference in their school and community.
 They decided to raise money for a little girl who was in need of a kidney transplant.
 The students approached the principal, who supported the endeavor and even agreed to kiss a pig if they reached their total of $2,000, and in which they did, Swine Week was born.

-Flash forward 34 years, and EMHS students have since raised over $6.5 million for charity.
-Last year, we raised $479,801 for Make Promises Happen!
-Swine Week’s money was able to help Make Promises Happen build a conference center that will soon be the central meeting place for many camp activities.
+Flash forward 35 years, and EMHS students have since raised over $6.5 million for charity.
+Last year, we raised $479,801 for The Boys & Girls Clubs of Oklahoma County !
+Swine Week’s money was able to help The Boys & Girls Clubs of Oklahoma County build a teen center that will help further their reach.

 2020 Swine Week Recipient